VaibhavRawat27/RoadGuard/README.md

 response time, improve communication, and enhance the safety and reliability of breakdown support, especially in remote or hazardous areas

+Target Users:
+1. Vehicle Owners and Travelers: Individuals who drive personal or rental vehicles and may face unexpected breakdowns.
+2. Mechanics and Towing Service Providers (Owner of mechanic shop)
+3. Mechanics or Employee of mechanic shop

 Prototype Flask app with 3 roles: admin, user, mechanic.
 Features:
 - Register / Login with role selection (no SMS OTP implemented; placeholder)